 Patient safety is the student's primary concern on placement, and students must be supervised accordingly to ensure patient safety.
-If you become aware of a potential patient safety incident concerning your student, please alert a Practice Educator or the APPEL Operations team immediately.
+If you become aware of a potential patient safety incident concerning your student, please alert the APPEL Operations team or a Practice Educator immediately.